Heard of the ketogenic diet? It’s a weight-loss method benefiting health.

 When it’s time for dessert, look for combinations of double cream, cheese, and berries.
 All have lower carbs and fit into a ketogenic diet.

-Final Thoughts: Look for meat, eggs, and fish.
+Bottom Line: Look for meat, eggs, and fish.
 Ditch the carbs and order veggies instead.
 Cheese, berries, and cream are excellent for when you have a sweet tooth.

 What are the Keto Diet Side Effects?